guchenghao/Notes-for-VR-Papers-and-HCI/SSP(Social signal processing)/Co-Located Human-Human Interaction Analysis using Nonverbal Cues_A Survey.md

 1. Regarding ***Emergent leadership***,

-* Overall, the most frequently used modalities were audio andvideo, which were captured by ARM/LAM and CUC, respectively.
+* Overall, the most frequently used modalities were audio and video, which were captured by ARM/LAM and CUC, respectively.

 * There exist only a few study performing detection of **the designated leaders** (also called **role-based leaders**) such that focusing on **crowds** and **targeting the interactions among dyads**.

-* VFOA and speaking activity-based features can perform betterthan head and body activity-based cues.
+* VFOA and speaking activity-based features can perform better than head and body activity-based cues.

 2. Regarding ***leadership style detection***,